ricmac/Cybercultural/src/pages/about.md

 "I’m greatly enjoying Richard’s look back on those strangely heady days of the post-mortgage-crisis tech bubble that began to take full advantage of gradients, APIs, and that still somewhat new Cloud infrastructure thing."
 *[Rick Turoczy](https://siliconflorist.com/2024/04/09/web-2-0-nostalgia-remembering-marshall-kirkpatricks-early-days-at-readwriteweb/), Silicon Florist, April 2024*

-**Note:** MacManus also authored WebDevelopmentHistory&#46;com (2020-21), a blog about the early years of the web from a developer perspective.
-It has since been [migrated to Cybercultural](/dotcom/).
+**Note:** I also authored WebDevelopmentHistory&#46;com (2020-21), a blog about the early years of the web from a developer perspective.
+All of its content has since been [migrated to Cybercultural](/dotcom/).

 !["I’ve said it many times but I’ll say it again.
 Don’t sleep on this series if you work in tech and want to understand history."
 Vicki Boykis](/assets/images/c38fbe37-9903-4529-8dc4-ae14403d7c9b_1178x616.png)
 ([link](https://twitter.com/vboykis/status/1427778555153354756))